MicrosoftDocs/appcenter-docs/docs/push/troubleshooting.md

 ## <a name="push-verbosity"/>Increase Push SDK Verbosity

-[Increase log output](https://docs.microsoft.com/en-us/appcenter/sdk/other-apis/ios#adjust-the-log-level) in the Push SDK.
+To get a better understanding what's happening under the covers, [increase log output](https://docs.microsoft.com/en-us/appcenter/sdk/other-apis/ios#adjust-the-log-level) in the Push SDK.
 Since the Push SDK is often initialized during app launch, verbose logs will tell you more about what's happening when the app starts.

 ## Common Error Messages